 Junior doctors are qualified doctors in clinical training.

-They have completed a medical degree and foundation training, and have anywhere up to eight year’s experience working as a hospital doctor, depending on their specialty, or up to three years in general practice.
+They have completed a medical degree and can have up to nine years' of working experience as a hospital doctor, depending on their specialty, or up to five years working and gaining experience to become a general practitioner (GP).

 All junior doctors work under the supervisor of a senior doctor.